base/base/docs/specs/protocol/holocene/derivation.md

 [Delta](../delta/overview.md), namely via the span batch L1 origin timestamp.

-When the L1 traversal stage of the derivation pipeline moves its origin to the L1 block whose timestamp matches the Holocene activation timestamp, the derivation pipeline's state is mostly reset by **discarding**
+When the L1 traversal stage of the derivation pipeline moves its origin to the L1 block whose timestamp is the first to be greater or equal to the Holocene activation timestamp, the derivation pipeline's state is mostly reset by **discarding**

 - all frames in the frame queue,
 - channels in the channel bank, and